-A “Meet the team” event was held on 17 February 2017 in Laurencekirk when representatives from Transport Scotland and their design consultant Amey were available to answer questions on the design and assessment process.
+A “Meet the team” event was held on 17 February 2017 in Laurencekirk when representatives from Transport Scotland and our design consultant Amey were available to answer questions on the design and assessment process.

 The A90 Laurencekirk Junction Improvement Scheme is located on the A90 trunk road at Laurencekirk, Aberdeenshire.
 The town of Laurencekirk is approximately 40km south of Aberdeen and is bypassed to the south east by the trunk road.